paramanandnarsinhabhat/Netflix-Dataset-Analysis-2023/readme.md

 6. **Initial Years**: The very low numbers in the initial years (2010-2013) indicate the early stages of Netflix's content library when it was probably transitioning from a DVD rental service to a streaming platform.

+ "Stability in Viewer Ratings on Netflix Over Fourteen Years"

+1. **Consistent Median Ratings**: The median ratings (indicated by the line within each box) remain relatively stable over the years, hovering around the 7 to 8 range.
+This suggests a consistent level of content quality as perceived by viewers throughout the time period analyzed.

+2. **Interquartile Range**: The interquartile range (IQR), represented by the height of each box, is fairly consistent, suggesting similar variability in ratings year over year.
+This implies that Netflix has maintained a stable content satisfaction level among its viewers.

+3. **Outliers**: There are a few outliers each year, particularly on the lower end of the rating scale, indicating that while most content is well-received, there are always a few titles with significantly lower ratings.

+4. **Slight Increase in Rating Variability**: In recent years, the 'whiskers' of the box plot, which indicate the range of the data excluding outliers, seem to extend slightly further than in earlier years, particularly the lower whisker.
+This could mean a broader diversity in content reception, with more titles having lower ratings.

+5. **High-Rating Outliers**: There are occasional outliers on the high end of the rating scale, particularly in the earlier years, which suggests that there were some exceptionally well-received titles during those years.

+6. **Overall Rating Quality**: The bulk of the content each year is rated between 6 and 9, which indicates a generally positive reception of Netflix content by its viewers.